A nanophotonic laser on a graph: Discussion

 In conclusion, we demonstrated random lasing from a polymer nanophotonic network and proposed a graph approach to model its photonic properties.
 The network architecture promotes lasing of the most confined optical modes, which are shown to be spatially localised.
-The network is planar and therefore compatible with conventional semiconductor laser production, and could be electrically pumped.
+The network is planar and therefore compatible with conventional semiconductor laser production.
+Nanophotonic networks made of inorganic semiconductor gain materials could be electrically pumped, upon placing electrical contacts at the nodes.
 Network random lasers can be easily extended to networks connected in three dimensions or planar networks with designed topology, and the light localisation length and threshold can be tuned with the network topology to further control the lasing action.
-The network lasers we have proposed are promising for sensitive sensors due to the high surface area, narrow linewidth and strong mode competition, as well as for on-chip laser sources when outcoupled to external waveguides integrated on chip.
+The network lasers we have proposed are promising for sensitive sensors due to the high surface area, narrow linewidth and mode localisation, as well as for on-chip laser sources when outcoupled to external waveguides integrated on chip.
 Besides lasers, we envisage sub-wavelength photonic networks will bring a powerful way to control light flow and localisation for future classical and quantum technologies.